amoe/figshare-uploader/TROUBLESHOOTING.md

 # Troubleshooting

+The uploader can produce the following error messages, below I try to give some insight on what may cause them and how to resolve the problems.

 ## "Something wrong with file in identifier, likely it doesn't exist or is empty: "

 This means that a file referred to in the `Identifier` column of the spreadsheet